Frequently Asked Questions

 What is Scholarships.com?

 Scholarships.com is a free scholarship search website that helps students locate scholarship opportunities.
 College education is a big ticket item.
-Many parents and students are unsure of how to find money to foot the tuition bill.
-Frequently, they are also unaware of the many resources at their fingertips - literally.
+Many parents and students are unsure of how to find money to cut tuition costs.
+Frequently, many are unaware of the numerous resources available.
 All of the services at Scholarships.com are free: we encourage you to take advantage of our scholarship database, use our college search tool, and read through our helpful articles.
-Don’t delay - begin funding your college career today!
+Don’t delay - begin funding your college career today.

 Do I have to register to view the scholarship opportunities in your database?

 Yes.
-It is the only way we will be able to direct the most relevant scholarship opportunities to you.
-Registering also allows you to store your search results and revisit the scholarships you wish to pursue when you return.
-If you don’t already have an email address of your own, contact your internet service provider to find out how to create one or visit a site such as Hotmail.com or Yahoo.com where you can create an email account for free.
+It is the only way we will be able to direct the most relevant scholarship opportunities in your direction.
+Registering allows you to store your search results and revisit the scholarships you wish to pursue when you return.
+If you don’t already have an email address of your own, contact your internet service provider to find out how to create one or visit a sites such as Hotmail.com or Yahoo.com to set up an email account, free of charge. .

 Why can't I create an account for a second child using the same email address?